esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 **Exercise**

   1. Based on the previous neural network, upgrade the code to a 3-layer neural network
+  2. Implement the *softmax regression* on top of your 3-layer network
   2. Use the provided code to perform classification on a pre-defined set of features
   3. As previously, change the set of features to assess their different accuracies
   4. Evaluate the neural network accuracy for all features combinations
-  5. (Optional) Implement the *sparsity* constraint in your neural network.
+  5. (Optional) Perform a visualization of the learning process.

 </div>{: .notice--info}